 The dispute resolution clause will lay the groundwork for the process of resolving a dispute that may arise between the involved parties.

 How Should a Contract Checklist be Used When Reviewing or Creating a Contract?

 Using the initial steps above, create the rest of your contract checklist based on the contract types and requirements of the project.
-It may need extra checks depending on the process you are completing - contract review, creation or analysis - and it’s important to examine your objectives.
+It may need extra checks depending on the process you complete - contract review, creation or analysis - and it’s crucial to examine your objectives.

-With so many key aspects to the contract lifecycle, it can be daunting and it’s easy to make mistakes.
+With so many key aspects of the contract lifecycle, it can be easy to make mistakes.
 That’s why having a framework like a contract checklist is particularly beneficial, as it can guide you and ensure you haven’t missed anything.

 When creating, reviewing or analysing your contract, work steadily through your checklist, making notes (where relevant) as you go.
-It may be an idea to add checkboxes, which will display when each criteria has been checked.
-And that’s Summize’s ultimate guide to contract checklists!
+It may be an idea to add checkboxes, which will display for each criteria to help track your progress.

 Did you find it useful?
 Or perhaps there’s something we missed?
 Get in touch with us at [email protected] to let us know.